DavHau/mach-nix/Readme.md

 2. Nix specific fixes:
    Some python packages might need some additional modification to work with nix.
 Those are already done in nixpkgs and mach-nix will reuse them.

+The overlay is generated by the following strategy for each required python package:
+   - If the exact required python package version already exists in nixpkgs, its definition stays untouched but it might be used as build input for other packages.
+   - If one or more versions of the required python package can be found in nixpkgs but none of them has a matching version, the one with the closest version to our requirement is picked and its definition is modified via `overrideAttrs`.
+The following attributes are modified:
+      - `src`: updated to the required version
+      - `name`: modified to match the new version
+      - `buildInputs`: missing python inputs are added
+      - `propagatedBuildInputs`: missing python inputs are added
+      - `doCheck`: set to false by default if not specified by user
+      - `doInstallCheck`: set to false by default if not specified by user
+   - If no version of the required package is found in nixpkgs, the package is built from scratch by using `buildPythonPackage`.